TuDo-Makerspace/Smart-Mandolyn-RC-710/README.md

 - The device's internal functionality does not need to be preserved.
 - The external signal must be electrically isolated from the device.

 To hijack the device, the first step was to find a simple way to disable the blob IC.
 That way I didn't have to worry about the device's internal functions interfering with the external signal.
 This was easily achieved by depraiving the blob IC of its power by desoldering diode D12.
-Later I also discovered that R22 also needed to be removed, as a high state on the OP-AMP’s output was somehow still providing enough power to the blob to pull down the base of the relay driver transistor Q2.
+Later I discovered that R22 also needed to be removed, as a high state on the OP-AMP’s output was feeding blob with power to pull down the base of the relay driver transistor Q2.

 <p align="center">
   <img src="images/D12Cut.png" alt="D12 Removed" width="250">